ftucciarone/Med12_old/README.md

     │   └── fetch-and-process.py
     └── preprocessing-cmecs
 ```
-This structure will be referred throughout these instructions and can be build with the following commands:
+This structure will be referred throughout these instructions and can be built with the following commands:
 ```shell
 export ROOT=$HOME
 # Base folder